RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 # Mobile Podcast Player

-In the last year, I've got majorly into podcasts.
+In the last year, I've got massively into podcasts.
 It's making my drive to work so much more interesting!
 [Castbox](https://castbox.fm/) was my player of choice in the past, but in the last few months I shelled out for [Pocket Casts](https://www.pocketcasts.com/).
 It's a more polished experience, and it doesn't screw with the bluetooth connection in my car quite as much!

 # Dotfiles